jjcurtin/lectures_other/2021/TedX/talk_materials/digital_theraputics.md

 <!--click-->
 they are real people.

-One of them was Victor Kittleson, the 29 year-old brother of one of my graduate students, who died from an opioid overdose this past summer.
+One of them was Victor Kittleson, the kindhearted and sentimental brother of one of my graduate students, who died from an opioid overdose this past summer.
 <!--click-->

 ---